Spring-SpringBoard/SpringBoard-Core/doc/source/installing.rst

 The development version can be obtained from this repository, by cloning it in your game folder:
 ``git clone https://github.com/Spring-SpringBoard/SpringBoard-Core SB-C.sdd``

+.. note:: Games can distribute their packages differently.
+Some games might include the editor as part of the ingame lobby.
+For more information, consult the game's documentation.